 Ask: Pause on the page that begins with, “When Mama tucks me in at night …” Describe how the girl feels in her Mama’s arms.
 Families live differently and look differently, but family love is strong.
 What are some different ways families show love?

-Show: Look at the illustrations on the page that shows the girl listening to her Amah’s stories.
+Show: Look at the illustrations on the page that show the girl listening to her Amah’s stories.
 What do you notice?
 Look for details of Chinese culture, such as the tea set, Amah’s bracelet, the Chinese dresses and clothes of the women in her stories.
-Her family stories tell about her place in a bigger community.
+Amah's family stories tell about her place in a bigger community.

 Connect: Stories of our family and our history are part of what makes us who we are.
 Think about a time you had fun with someone in your family.
 Describe the event.
 Different families have their own stories and events.
-What is good about all those different stories being part of a colorful and diverse community?
+What is good about being part of a colorful and diverse community with all those different stories?